breuleux/generator-earl-package/README.md

         mocha.opt
         test.eg

+## Commands

-The following commands are also defined for convenience:
+The following commands are defined for convenience:

 To compile the project to JS: